carpentries-incubator/hpc-intro/_episodes/14-modules.md

 ```
 {: .output}

-We've successfully installed our first piece of software!
+We've successfully built our first piece of software on the cluster!

 {% include links.md %}